jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - mi-ale i go pale kon Tom. - We'll have to have a talk with Tom.
 - Tom i de kipa e silen vile da-ma-impotan-manja. - Tom remained silent during dinner.
 - Mary i de dire ke si-feme i da no make o mebi a da. - Mary said she probably wouldn't do that.
-- si e de apara ke si-viro i de vole beso a mi. - It was obvious that he wanted to kiss me.
+- si i de e apara ke si-viro i de vole beso a mi. - It was obvious that he wanted to kiss me.
 - tu i keredo en UFO? - Do you believe in UFOs?
 - Tom i dire ke si-viro i ave dire o ni a mentira. - Tom claims that he's never told a lie.
 - Großer Tiergarten u Tiergarten e mega komun gaden de-i loke en semi de Belin. - The Großer Tiergarten or Tiergarten is a large public park located in the middle of Berlin.